 The Division of Early Care and Learning will now notify parents of safe sleep violations observed during annual inspections of their child care facility.
 If you see any violations of safe sleep requirements in your child's facility, call the Office of Early Childhood at 303-866-5958 to file a complaint.

 The American Academy of Pediatrics offers recommendations for sleep safety at home.
-More information on safe sleep can be found on the Colorado Department of Public Health and Environment and Children’s Hospital Colorado websites.
+More information on safe sleep can be found on Illuminate Colorado and Children’s Hospital Colorado websites.

 Colorado's Child Care Licensing Act allows certain child care facilities to be exempt from licensing requirements.
 Learn more about legal exemptions.